Village India Program

 Village India 2008 students with Professor Glenn Stone

-Initially, students stayed at RDF VAPV Junior College for six weeks and divided their time between arts/research projects, exploring Professor Stone’s anthropological research, and teaching classes to the RDF JC students.
+Initially, students used stayed at RDF VAPV Junior College for six weeks between 1st June and 15th July and divided their time between arts/research projects, exploring Professor Stone’s anthropological research, and teaching classes to the RDF JC students.

-The types of classes taught over the years include photo blogging, website design, creative writing, drawing, journalism, comparative politics, U.S. & Indian Culture, and computer communications.
+The topics taught over the years include photo blogging, website design, creative writing, drawing, journalism, comparative politics, U.S. & Indian Culture, and computer communications.

-The 2010 group was led by Professor Ken Botnick (returning for the second time) and consisted of five female students.
+The 2010 group was led by Professor Ken Botnick, who returned for the second time, and consisted of five female students.
 With the help of Professor Botnick, the five students designed classes to teach to the JC students.
 When not in class, the WashU students participated in cultural outings and connected with Kalleda School and JC students in a casual setting.

 2010 Wash U Village India students